Rental License Ordinance and Training

 Share & Bookmark, Press Enter to show all options, press Tab go to next option

-A rental license is required for any non-owner occupied unit, including relative homesteaded properties.
+A rental license is required for any non-owner occupied unit, not including relative homesteaded properties.
 This consists of one and two single-family homes, townhomes, condominiums and multifamily properties.
-Use the 2025 Rental license application to apply for a new rental license in 2025.
-For license renewals, please use the 2026 Rental license application.
+To apply for a rental license, please complete and return the 2026 Rental license application.

 Contact Leah, Melissa or Chelsea at 952.924.2588 or inspections@stlouisparkmn.gov with questions.